 - Folders can be listed, created and deleted

-- Add temporary access limitations (modifications to the IAM policy) aka Lien, eg making a resource temporarily undeletable until some other process is complete
+- Temporary access limitations (modifications to the IAM policy), aka Lien, can be defined eg making a resource temporarily undeletable until some other process is complete

-This API does not manage the internal resources of projects, ie the resource manager API can create and delete projects, but does not provide methods to add or remove resources (eg VMs or firewall rules) within a project; that is provided by a separate API.
+This API does not manage the internal resources of projects, ie the resource manager API can create and delete projects, but does not provide methods to add or remove computing resources (eg VMs or firewall rules) associated with a project; that is provided by separate APIs.

 IAM & admin – configuring access permissions for users and applications; configure Cloud Identity; manage encryption keys.